taikedz/dockervisor/README.md

 For example, for an image created as `mainapache` and exposing a mount location of `/var/www`, a volume called `dcv_mainapache_var_www` is created.
 Any container created from the `mainapache` image will receive the same named volume.

 ### Ports

+Dockervisor uses the `EXPORT` directives from the Dockerfile to generate port exposure mappings, unless overridden (see Remapping section).

 Ports get mapped out one-to-one by default - for example, if the Dockerfile specifies `EXPOSE 8080`, then a mapping `-p 8080:8080` is used.